mestiti/timesheet-devops/README.md

 # timesheet-devops
-continuous integration of the project timesheet(jenkins,maven)
+continuous integration of the project timesheet(jenkins,maven,sonar)